openstack-kr/contributhon-2020/doc/source/keonwoo_lee/Openstack_server_list_trace.rst

    class App(object):
       def run(self, argv):
+      """
-      """Equivalent to the main program for the application.
+      Equivalent to the main program for the application.
       :param argv: input arguments and options
       :paramtype argv: list of str
       """